mapbender/mapbender-documentation/en/customization/templates.rst

 Adding properties for your sidepane region
 ********************************************

 It is possible to adjust some properties for the sidepane while working with templates that support it.
-Elements in the sidepane can be displayed in three styles, "Accordion, "Tabs" or "None".
+Elements in the sidepane can be displayed in three different styles:

-- "Accordion" shows elements in a accordion-styled list:
+- "Accordion" shows elements via tabs:

 .. image:: ../../../figures/sidepane_accordion.png
      :scale: 80

-- "Buttons" shows elements as a continuous button line:
+- "Buttons" shows elements as a continuous via buttons:

 .. image:: ../../../figures/sidepane_buttons.png
      :scale: 80

-- "None" does not contain any styling options at all and displays the elements directly instead:
+- "None" does not contain any styling options at all and displays the elements in the configured backend order:

 .. image:: ../../../figures/sidepane_nostyle.png
      :scale: 80